-DWR operates and manages all South SWP Hydropower facilities upstream of the Angeles Tunnel Surge Chamber including the Pyramid Lake recreation facilities.
-LADWP operates and manages all South SWP Hydropower facilities downstream of the Angeles Tunnel, including the Angeles Tunnel Surge Chamber.
+DWR manages the operation and maintenance of operates and manages all South SWP Hydropower facilities upstream of the Angeles Tunnel Surge Chamber including the Pyramid Lake recreation facilities.
+LADWP manages the operation and maintenance operates and manages of all South SWP Hydropower facilities downstream of the Angeles Tunnel, including the Angeles Tunnel Surge Chamber.
 These facilities are described below.